Quansight-Labs/ndindex/docs/slices.md

 - Regularize the type of a in discussions(list vs. array)
 - Fencepost image
 - Better wording for omitted rule
-- Always underline stop in the diagrams?
-- Add the slice as a caption to each figure.

 -->